pokepark/PokemonQuestBot/README.md

 Currently constantly new features, bug fixes and improvements are added to the bot.
 Since we do not have an update mechanism yet, when updating the bot, please always do the following:
  - Add new config variables which got added to the config.php.example to your own config.php!
- - If new tables and/or columns got added or changed inside raid-pokemon-bot.sql, please add/alter these tables/columns at your existing installation!
+ - If new tables and/or columns got added or changed inside pokemon-quest-bot.sql, please add/alter these tables/columns at your existing installation!

-# TODO

-* New gyms: Adding gyms to database without creating a raid via /raid
-* Delete incomplete raids automatically: When a bot user starts to create a raid via /start, but does not finish the raid creation, incomplete raid data is stored in the raids table.
-A method to automatically delete them without interfering with raids just being created would be nice.

 # SQL Files

-The following commands are used to create the raid-pokemon-bot.sql and raid-boss-pokedex.sql files.
+The following commands are used to create the pokemon-quest-bot.sql and quests-rewards-encounters.sql files.
 Make sure to replace USERNAME and DATABASENAME before executing the commands.

-#### raid-pokemon-bot.sql
+#### pokemon-quest-bot.sql

-Export command: `mysqldump -u USERNAME -p --no-data --skip-add-drop-table --skip-add-drop-database --skip-comments DATABASENAME | sed 's/ AUTO_INCREMENT=[0-9]*\b/ AUTO_INCREMENT=100/' > sql/raid-pokemon-bot.sql`
+Export command: `mysqldump -u USERNAME -p --no-data --skip-add-drop-table --skip-add-drop-database --skip-comments DATABASENAME | sed 's/ AUTO_INCREMENT=[0-9]*\b/ AUTO_INCREMENT=100/' > sql/pokemon-quest-bot.sql`

-#### pokedex-pokemon.sql

-Export command: `mysqldump -u USERNAME -p --skip-extended-insert --skip-comments DATABASENAME pokemon > sql/pokedex-pokemon.sql`

 #### quests-rewards-encounters.sql